 What is making investors pessimistic?

-The latest news was just “the straw that broke the camel’s back,” said Diane Swonk, chief economist at Grant Thornton.
+The news was just “the straw that broke the camel’s back,” said Diane Swonk, chief economist at Grant Thornton.

 The inverted yield curve “might signal that the Fed would at some point need to cut rates, but it certainly doesn’t signal that this is a set of developments that would necessarily cause a recession,” Yellen said.